 Infant Brain Bleeds: Intraventricular Hemorrhages (IVH)

-Intraventricular hemorrhage (brain bleed) can be caused by a lack of oxygen to the baby’s brain and brain trauma.
+IVH is not usually present at birth, but rather found within three or four days following birth (2).
+It can be caused by a lack of oxygen to the baby’s brain and brain trauma.
 Oxygen deprivation can cause bleeding because when the brain receives insufficient oxygen, cells start to degrade.
 When the cells that make up the blood vessel walls start to break down, the vessels become fragile and can rupture very easily.

-- Abnormal changes in blood pressure
+- Abnormal changes in fetal blood pressure

-Signs of Intraventricular Hemorrhages
+Signs of intraventricular hemorrhages

 - The baby has decreased movement